 Students select an area of academic specialization in both special and general education.
 Faculty and program resources on the two campuses are used to develop advanced knowledge of theory and research in an area of exceptionality.
 Specializations include: human development; language and literacy; bilingualism; technology; educational policy and administration; early childhood special education; mild to moderate support needs; extensive support needs; autism; visual impairment; and other areas selected by students in consultation with faculty advisors.
 Students develop three areas of emphasis or specialization within their program.

 Students who are accepted into the program and who have minimal or no academic coursework in special education will be required to enroll in prerequisite foundation courses.
 These courses are taken primarily at the SF State campus.

 Normative Time for Program

-The normative time for completion of the doctoral degree is five years.
+The normative time for completion of the doctoral degree is six years.
 Two years of full-time residence is required.

 Enrollment is required on a year-to-year basis on both campuses and fees are paid to one campus during alternate years.
 Payment of fees on one campus permits the student to take coursework and utilize the facilities of the other campus at no additional charge.
 Students may elect courses from any department or college on either campus each semester.
 Core courses are completed within the first two years in the program.